defunctioni/me/zet/statistics-in-data-science/probability.md

-Understanding probability in data science is useful for simulating scenarios.
+Understanding probability in data science is useful when creating simulations.